harshnisar/ml-india/_posts/2015-11-17-where-does-india-stand-machine-learning.md

 learning efforts.
 Till then check out how, for the first time in the world, we are teaching 12-15 year old kids in India supervised learning [[16](#_ftn16)]!

+*- Varun Aggarwal with inputs from Shashank Srikant and Harsh Nisar*

 * * *